sonatype-nexus-community/nancy/README.md

 `nancy` currently works for projects that use `dep` or `go mod` for dependencies.

+You can see an example of using `nancy` in Travis-CI at [this intentionally vulnerable repo we made](https://github.com/sonatype-nexus-community/intentionally-vulnerable-golang-project).

 ### DISCLAIMER

 A portion of the golang ecosystem doesn't use proper versions, and instead uses a commit hash to resolve your dependency.
 Dependencies like this will not work with